RaphDeAnalyst/Hotel_Summer_Data_Analysis/README.md

 ![Screenshot 2023-05-24 064015](https://github.com/RaphDeAnalyst/Hotel_Summer_Data_Analysis/assets/76891015/14018d0f-106a-4b74-be35-67682c0cdb2f)

-The full report can be found here
+The full report can be found in the [Project Report] (

 ## Conclusion
 1. It was discovered from the analysis that the main contributor to the high cancellatuon rate was high average rate during the summer period